Skip to main content

 ChirpStack v4

-This page explains what you need to prepare and how to register a HARDWARIO STICKER as a LoRaWAN end device in ChirpStack v4, including the recommended device-profile settings and how to add a payload decoder.
+This page explains how to register HARDWARIO STICKER as a LoRaWAN end device in ChirpStack v4 using ABP activation, including the recommended device-profile settings and how to add a payload decoder.

 Useful HARDWARIO docs: